The iconic Jaguar E-type, the dream car of many motoring enthusiasts.

 The E-type’s look was sensational and swiftly grew into a symbol of the ‘60s.
 With its highly favourable price/performance ratio, a top speed in the region of 240 km/h and for not very much more than £2000, the car was an immediate hit, especially on the American market.

-From 14th June through to 17th August the F-TYPE Heritage 60 Edition will join its legendary ancestor at Autoworld.
+From mid-july till mid-august the F-TYPE Heritage 60 Edition will join its legendary ancestor at Autoworld.

-This summer during a period of two months the Jaguar F-TYPE Heritage 60 Edition will be exhibited at Autoworld, surrounded by several of its ancestors, and the legendary E-type.
+This summer during a period one month the Jaguar F-TYPE Heritage 60 Edition will be exhibited at Autoworld, surrounded by several of its ancestors, and the legendary E-type.

 Jaguar celebrates the 60th anniversary of the E-type with the introduction of a limited series, inspired by the ‘60s, the F-TYPE Heritage 60 Edition with a supercharged V8 engine developing 575 bhp.
 A mere 60 models of the four-wheel drive car will be offered for sale worldwide.
 Each car will be hand finished by the craftsmen at SV Bespoke.